SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-semp/generate-semp-client-lib.md

 icon-width: 228px
 ---

-Programmatic management of the Solace Messaging through the SEMP API can be done directly through accessing the system's HTTP REST protocol API (see the related [Basic Operations - curl tutorial]({{ site.baseurl }}/curl/)) or more conveniently, using a local SEMP client library which is:
+Programmatic management of the Solace Messaging through the SEMP API can be done directly through accessing the system's HTTP REST protocol API (see the related [Basic Operations - curl tutorial](../curl/)) or more conveniently, using a local SEMP client library which is:
-<br><br>

 * In a programming language that is native to your management code
 * Hides the REST protocol details
 * Enables to focus on the objects to be managed.